-Property held for sale is stated at the lower of its carrying amount or fair value less cost to sell.
+Property held for sale is stated at estimated fair value.
 Impairment losses are recorded when indicators of impairment are present and the undiscounted estimated cash flows from the property are less than the carrying value.
 A property was sold in 2014 with a related gain of approximately \$32,000.
-This gain is included in miscellaneous income in the accompanying consolidated statement of activities for the year ended December 31, 2014.
+This gain is included in miscellaneous income in the accompanying consolidated statement of activities for December 31, 2014.
+A property was sold in 2013 with a related gain of approximately \$26,000.
+This gain is included in miscellaneous income in the accompanying consolidated statement of activities for December 31, 2013.